Chapter 4 - Administrative Controls

 4.21 Laboratory SecurityLaboratories need to take specific actions in order to provide security against theft of highly hazardous materials, valuable equipment, and to ensure compliance with state and federal regulations.
 EHS encourages each unit (college, department, and research group) to review and develop procedures to ensure the security of all hazardous materials in their area of responsibility.

 Many laboratories already implement various means of security, including requirements to lock up controlled substances, syringes and needles, and radioactive materials.
+Local, state, and federal agencies are required to monitor the usage, purchasing, and security of specific chemicals used within our campus research laboratories.
+These specific chemicals may be used as precursors to the development of illegal drugs or used for the development of weapons.
 EHS recommends you review and assess the hazardous materials in your laboratory and consider security issues in protecting those materials.
 The intent is to minimize the risk of theft, especially targeting the five-minute window when the lab is left unattended.

 4.21.1 Security Guidelines